©

 • Catering

-Restaurant La Volière
+• La Volière restaurant

-Traditional regional cuisine: for lunch under an aviary in the park opposite the château, and for dinner in the covered wash-house.
+Traditional and regional cuisine: for lunch under an aviary in the park opposite the château and for dinner in the covered wash-house.
 “La Volière is located at the entrance to the rose garden, opposite the pond.
 The “Lavoir” is accessible via the courtyard of the outbuildings.

 Opening times and days can be consulted on the château’s website by clicking here.

-Reservations and opening times on 02 48 63 02 87 or by e-mail at restaurantlavoliere@gmail.com
+Bookings and opening times on 02 48 63 02 87 or by e-mail at [email protected]

 • Hosting

-Further information on 02 48 63 36 14 or by e-mail at accueil@chateau-ainaylevieil.fr
+Further information on 02 48 63 36 14 or by e-mail at [email protected]

 • Events (weddings, seminars, etc.)

-Further information on 02 48 63 36 14 or by e-mail at accueil@chateau-ainaylevieil.fr
+For more information, call 02 48 63 36 14 or email [email protected]

 • Pets